Ee-Chee/Spiced-Academy-tabasco-curriculum/wk2_dy3_hamburger_menu/README.md

 <img src="minimenu.png" width="320">

-**Bonus**: Use [CSS transitions](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Transitions/Using_CSS_transitions) to make the white menu slide in from the right when the user clicks the hamburger button.
+Use [CSS transitions](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Transitions/Using_CSS_transitions) to make the white menu slide in from the right when the user clicks the hamburger button.